-I find that book talks are more fun for students than traditional book reports.
+I find that book talks are more fun for students (and me) than traditional book reports.
 They give students the chance to practice their speaking skills, and older students enjoy using Prezi to create visual notes for their talks.
 I can grade the talks immediately, so students get quick feedback.

 Happiness (and reading) always,